WICG/compression-dictionary-transport/README.md

 * Storage partitioning for dictionary resource metadata should be at least as restrictive as for cookies.
 * Dictionary entries (or at least the metadata) should be cleared any time cookies are cleared.

-The existence of support for dictionary-based `accept-encoding:` has the potential to leak client state information if not applied consistently.
+The existence of support for dictionary-based `Accept-Encoding:` has the potential to leak client state information if not applied consistently.
 If the browser supports dictionary-based compression algorithms encoding then it should always be advertised, independent of the current state of the feature.
 Specifically, this means that in any private browsing mode (Incognito in Chrome), dictionary-based algorithm support should still be advertised even if the dictionaries will not persist so that the state of the private browsing mode is not exposed.

 ### Triggering dictionary fetches
 The explicit fetching of a dictionary through a `<link rel=dictionary>` tag or `Link:` header is functionally equivalent to `<link rel=preload>` with different priority and should be treated as such.
 This means that the `Link:` header is only effective for document navigation responses and can not be used for subresource loads.